-In this section, I describe the criminal justice system in Colombia.
-I go over how defendants are processed, how cases are assigned to judges, the types of crimes that are involved and the stages of the trial.
+In this section, I describe the criminal justice system in Colombia: how defendants are processed, how cases are assigned to judges, the types of crimes that are involved, and the stages of a standard trial.

-A criminal record is created when an arrest is made; once this happens, within 36 hours the police and a randomly assigned prosecutor must present the evidence that motivated the arrest in front a judge.
-This judge is randomly assigned from the lowest tier of a judge hierarchy, and determines if there are merits for the arrest and whether the defendant should await trial in prison or not.7 Next, the case is randomly assigned to the judge who will preside over the trial -this is the judge who provides the exogenous variation in conviction and incarceration I use in this paper.
-In practice, once the first judge decides to continue with the prosecution of a defendant, the case is entered immediately into a software that assigns a judge at random between the judges in the judicial district and courtroom level the case was designated to; this constitutes what I will refer to as the randomization unit.
-Depending on the severity of the charges the prosecution pursues, a case will be randomized in one out of three possible court levels within the judicial district in which the crime was committed.
-Municipal courts receive simple cases, such as misdemeanors, property crimes involving small amounts, or simple assaults; these cases account for 38% of the data.
-More severe crimes, such as violent crimes, drug or gun-related crimes, and large property crimes are sent to circuit courts (56%).
-Lastly, crimes such as aggravated homicide or terrorism are assigned to a specialized judge (6%).8 On average there are 20 judges per randomization unit, and in the largest district in Bogota the number of judges is 55.
-Figure 1 summarizes how defendants are processed in Colombia's criminal justice system.9
+Figure 1 illustrates how defendants are processed in Colombia's criminal justice system.7 A criminal record is created when an arrest is made.
+Once this happens, the police and a randomly assigned prosecutor must present the evidence that motivated the arrest in front of a judge within 36 hours.
+This judge, who is randomly assigned from the lowest tier of the judiciary hierarchy, determines if the arrest was legal and whether the defendant should await trial in prison.8 Next, the case is randomly assigned to another judge who will preside over the trial -this is the judge who provides the exogenous variation in conviction and incarceration I use in this paper.
+In practice, once the first judge decides to continue with the prosecution of a defendant, the case is entered immediately into a software program that assigns a judge at random among the judges in the judicial district and at the court level that the case is designated to; I refer to the district/court-level as the "randomization unit".

+Colombia is divided into 33 judicial districts.
+In the largest cities, a district usually encompasses the city's metropolitan area, and for the rest of the country, it usually corresponds to a state.
+Depending on the severity of the charge(s), a case will be randomized within one out of three possible court levels within the judicial district in which the crime was committed.
+The first level, municipal courts, receive simple cases, such as misdemeanors, property crimes involving small amounts, and simple assault cases.
+These cases account for 38% of the data.
+More severe crimes, such as violent crimes, drug-or gun-related crimes, and large property crimes are sent to circuit courts (56%).
+Lastly, the most severe types of crime, such as aggravated homicide or terrorism are assigned to a specialized judge (6%).9 On average, there are 20 judges per randomization unit, and in the largest district -Bogota-the number of judges is 55.